jgarc172/code-practice/Preparation/3-types-and-function-notation.md

 programming language:

 ```
-name of function or method: type1, type2, ... -> returned type
+name of function or method : type1, type2, ... -> returned type
 ```

 To demonstrate the use of the notation, we can define and implement a function that takes one boolean boolean parameter and